-BELIEVE is a most powerful word as what you believe is what is real to you in all thoughts, amazing experience you will have as you learn this to be true, I found.
+BELIEVE is a most powerful word as what you believe is what is real to you in all thoughts, the amazing experience you will have as you learn this to be true, I found.

 8.24.22 Geeze, some blogger I am been some time since I wrote here.
 Here’s a good one.
 Soo I say to myself ” I do not hold on to my past, but I love my memories.”
 Then, I think hows that work, said smiling.
 Maybe said this way, “I believe it is best to not live in my past, but I do enjoy my memories”.
-WORDS!!!!, crazy how they work.
+WORDS!!!!, crazy how they work. maybe it is reminiscing 🙂

 8-22 read this today and it says it so well.
 So fun when I read something that explains my own thoughts, I have found all to be very true, be kind to you and those around you…

-In many emotional therapies one thing is common speaking out loud-hummm
+In many emotional therapies, one thing is common speaking out loud-hummm

 Be kind when people have to tell you or express an opinion they have of you or something you say.
 Most often it is not about you it is about them, so let them keep their thoughts and words, just let it be said, let them hear themselves, you may be helping them.

 This came to me today and says it well; by Daily OM; Our thoughts are powerful forces in the creation of our experience of life.
 You may be able to recall a time when frustration that was based on a misunderstanding completely evaporated when your understanding changed.
 This is because our interpretation defines our experience, and it can change in an instant.
 Our only true reality is the present moment, so rather than merely accepting that life is happening to us, we can harness the power of our thoughts to actively create a positive reality.
-For example, we can choose to appreciate beauty around us rather than focusing on traffic or look for admirable qualities in the people we deal with rather than focusing on the negative.
+For example, we can choose to appreciate the beauty around us rather than focusing on traffic or look for admirable qualities in the people we deal with rather than focusing on the negative.
 By choosing how to interpret and define each moment with your thoughts, you truly create your reality.

 Throughout the day, we can monitor our thoughts to catch ourselves in the middle of investing our energy elsewhere — such as into belief in limitations — and instead pull our focus back to the infinite possibilities of the present.
 Taking a deep breath will help us center our thoughts on being in our bodies right now.
 Regular meditation allows us to gain mastery over our minds so that we can still our thoughts to focus on the pureness of being.
 If we mentally dwell on the past or the future, we may miss the experience of living in the present moment.
 Setting and visualizing goals is wonderful, but we can bring our thoughts into our current experience by taking steps to create them now.

 Our minds are powerful tools that we can harness to create our reality.
-Through them we move the unformed energy of the universe into form, which gives us direction for our words and actions.
+Through them, we move the unformed energy of the universe into form, which gives us direction for our words and actions.
 Each thought is like a stone dropped into a lake, sending ripples out into our world to affect all they touch.
 We can choose our focus and how we invest our energy, which gives us the power to design our lives to be whatever we choose in each and every moment.

 A link of words I enjoyed The lost words

-Attunement is the reactiveness we have to another person.
+Attunement is the reactiveness we have toward another person.
 It is the process by which we form relationships.
 Dr. Dan Siegel says, “When we attune with others we allow our own internal state to shift, to come to resonate with the inner world of another.